entando/entando-docs/vuepress/docs/next/tutorials/micro-frontends/react.md

 | build/static/css/main.5f361e03.chunk.css  | `static/css/main.css`     | Stylesheet

 ::: warning Generated Build Files
-The JavaScript and CSS files are renamed to manually deploy the new versions of the micro frontend without having to update the Custom UI field of the widget.
+The JavaScript and CSS files are renamed so it can deploy the new versions of the micro frontend without having to update the `Custom UI` field of the widget.
 :::

 If you want to use the original [file names with the content hashes to avoid potential caching issues in your browser](https://create-react-app.dev/docs/using-the-public-folder/#adding-assets-outside-of-the-module-system), update the `Custom UI` field of your widget when deploying new versions of your micro frontend.
 The `Custom UI` settings will be covered in the next section.